pangeafate/partmatchingengine/README.md

 The application uses JSON files stored in the `Data` directory.
 Each JSON file contains information about industrial parts and equipment.
 The system automatically loads all JSON files in this directory and indexes them in the vector database.

+### PDF Document Data Structure

+The system is optimized to handle structured JSON data extracted from PDF documents.
+The JSON structure includes:
+- Page number information
+- Element types (Title, NarrativeText, etc.)
+- Hierarchical relationships between elements
+- Text content and metadata

+The embedding process preserves this structure to ensure accurate retrieval and context maintenance.

 ## Development

 ### Adding New Data

-1. Add your JSON files to the `Data/` directory.
+1. Add your JSON files to the `Data` directory.
 2. The system will automatically process these files when creating the vector database.

 ### Customizing the System